-Group II studies the biblical text from the perspectives of Jewish and Christian traditions.
+The groups study the biblical text from the perspectives of Jewish and Christian traditions.
 Various translations are used alongside the Hebrew text.

 - III The biblical text and the contemporary world

-Group III studies the biblical text with special reference to today’s world.
+The groups study the biblical text with special reference to today’s world.
 Various translations are used alongside the Hebrew text.

 - IV Bible text: interpretation and creative response through visual art

-Group IV studies the biblical text from Jewish and Christian perspectives.
+The group studies the biblical text from Jewish and Christian perspectives.
 Various translations are used alongside the Hebrew text.
 Then individuals interpret and respond to the text in a variety of materials in the Art Workshop (all ability levels).